xrcodes/kinect-to-hololens/README.md

 ## Imgui
 Usage of imgui requires imgui_impl files in /cpp/imgui-1.73-examples.

-## Spamming Messages from Kinect Viewer in Visual Studio Console
+## Spamming Messages from Kinect Viewer to Visual Studio
 The current implementation of .Net handles socket errors using exceptions that can be caught in C#.
 However, Visual Studio prints a message to the output window whenever there is an exception by default.
 This leaves a lot of scary messages in the Visual Studio console when testing Kinect Viewer and prevents from seeing other exception messages.
 While this is not the best solution, it is possible to turn off exception messages using output's settings.
 Unfortunately, this turns off all exceptions.

 # Paper